 The language includes a set of boolean and base type constants (e.g., reals), ranged over by metavariable c.
 A finite set of operators on expressions is ranged over by \oplus .
-For booleans this set includes no operations, but it does include operations on the reals such as + and .
-The symbol \otimes ranges over a set of predicate operators (= and \neq for booleans, \leq , <, =, and so on for reals.)
-These test properties of base types in the language.
-The symbol \otimes ranges over a set of logical operators for combining boolean expressions (e.g., \wedge , \vee).
-The predicate operators are assumed to include at least an equality operator = for each primitive type in the language, and the logical operators are assumed to include at least conjunction \wedge .
+This includes operations on the reals such as + and , a set of predicate operators (= and \neq , \leq , <, =, and so on.
+It also includes a set of logical operators for combining boolean expressions (e.g., \wedge , \vee).
+The predicate operations are assumed to include at least an equality operator = for each primitive type in the language, and the logical operations are assumed to include at least conjunction \wedge .
 The syntax of this language does have some limitations as compared with that of a practical language - for example, there are only binary operators (not unary or ternary), and the result must have the same type as the arguments.
 We make these simplifications since the purpose of Babelsberg/PrimitiveTypes is to elucidate the semantics of such languages as a step toward Babelsberg/Objects, rather than to specify a real language.